mickeypearce/oradew-vscode/README.md

 # Oradew for VS Code

 PL/SQL development with a simple compile-package-deploy workflow.

-Compile with ORA errors and warnings problem matching, conflict detection with auto-merging (git), distribution script packaging and deployment.
+Compile with ORA errors (warnings) problem matching and conflict detection with auto-merge; package code in distributable script and deploy.

 ## Structure